reevesj191/Reeves_et_al._2019_Roc_de_Marsal_Spatial_Analysis/README.md

 Please cite Reeves et al 2019 if the code is used in publications.

+### Using this code

+Ensure that you have all of the packages listed in each of the markdown documents and scripts order to run the analyses and re-create our paper.
+If you wish to reproduce this paper, please note that the markdown documents make use of the 'rticles' package to format the outputted PDF file.
+This package calls out to latex to do alot of the heavily lifting when producing the PDF document.
+If you encounter errors please make sure you have a version of latex installed on your computer.

 ### A note on parallel processing

 The moving window function has the capacity to  run using parallelization.
 Take care when using these features as a misallocation of cores can quickly result maxing out the computers RAM or processing capacity.
 This ultimate results in crashes.